La Bella Calabria

 Calabria, still touristically undeveloped and undiscovered, seems now the fastest growing region for tourism in Italy.

-Pizzo (VV) is the ideal base for day trips along the coast and into the hinterland.
+Pizzo (VV) is the ideal base to discover Calabria.
+Take a local train for day trips along the coast or rent a car to explore the hinterland.

 How to reach Calabria:

 BY AIR: Lamezia Terme (SUF) international airport is connected with around 40 destinations in 12 countries via various airlines, mainly from spring to autumn.
 (See list of international direct flights to Lamezia.)
 There are as well daily flights from Milan and Rome all year round.
 It is about one hour flight from Rome to Lamezia.
 Another airport in Calabria is at the tip of the toe in Reggio Calabria.

 BY TRAIN: You can reach Calabria from Northern Italy and from Sicily by train.
 There are local trains passing all villages on the Tyrrhenian coast.
 And there is the newer "Tyrrhenian line" that is used by fast trains (Le Frecce) and Intercity trains from Naples, Rome, Florence, Turin, Milan, Venice and other Northern cities, as well as from towns in Calabria and Sicily.
 It is about a 2 1/2 h train ride from Salerno (Amalfi) to Pizzo - or 3 1/2 h from Catania in Sicily.
 In Messina the state run trains ship wagons by ferry to Villa San Giovanni in Calabria (no extra ticket needed).
 For more information, visit TrenItalia’s website and Straits of Messina.